Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: The Methodology

-In accordance with these definitions, as is summarized in Figure \ref{fig_sema}, our FETL, FEL, and DTL models utilize $D_{\text{base}}$ and $D_{\text{novel}}$ classes from the same domain for training and testing as specified in Definition 1.
-On the other hand, the proposed DL model utilizes two separate domains for training and testing, hence it aligns with Definition 2.
-Therefore, three out of our four proposed analysis include adapted few-shot training and testing methodologies considering the data extracted carefully from the same long-tail distributions (FETL, FEL and DTL), while the last one (DL) corresponds to a cross-domain evaluation.
+In accordance with these definitions, as summarized in Figure \ref{fig_sema}, our FETL, FEL, DTLS and DTL models utilize $D_{\text{base}}$ and $D_{\text{novel}}$ classes from the same domain for training and testing as specified in Definition 1.
+On the other hand, the proposed DL model utilizes two separate domains for training and testing; hence it aligns with Definition 2.
+Therefore, three out of our five proposed analyses include adapted few-shot training and testing methodologies considering the data extracted carefully from the same long-tail distributions (FETL, FEL, DTL and DTLS), while the last one (DL) corresponds to a cross-domain evaluation.

 The evaluation of our classifier in $N$-way $K$-shot classification is outlined in Algorithm 1.
 This process includes a series of episodes, each presenting a unique classification task, allowing for a thorough assessment of the classifier's performance.
 In this procedure, as the initial step, we randomly select $N$ classes from the novel set.
 Following this, we randomly choose $K$ samples from each of these $N$ classes to constitute a support set.
 Concurrently, we select $M$ samples from the remaining instances in these classes to form a query set.
 For each episode, denoted as the $e$'th episode, the query set's instances and labels are represented as $\tilde{x}^{(e)}$ and $\tilde{y}^{(e)}$, respectively.
 A learning algorithm is then applied, utilizing the model that is pretrained with $D_{train}$ and tuned to the support set of the $e$'th episode, $D_S^{(e)}$.
 This algorithm yields a classifier that predicts labels for the instances in the query set.
 To quantify the classifier’s performance, we calculate the classification accuracy for each episode, referred to as $a^{(e)}$.
 The overall effectiveness of the learning algorithm is then determined by averaging these classification accuracies across all episodes.